Senzoku District

 “I know, but—”

 The cafeteria had a low, overhanging awning painted with large Chinese characters.
-Next to the slatted sliding doors was a display window showing off plastic replications of the main dishes.
+Next to the slatted sliding door was a display window showing off plastic replications of the main dishes.
 The floor of the cafeteria was bare concrete.
 Portable sekiyu stoves were scattered among the linoleum-topped tables.

 “Pork cutlet?” suggested Chadwick, as they sat down.